-The Bill would establish a tiered approach, linked to the number of individuals reasonably expected to be present on the premises at the same time.
-Smaller premises (200-799 individuals) would fall within the standard tier and therefore be required to put in place simple procedures to reduce the risk of physical harm to individuals who may be present.
-Larger premises and events (800 individuals plus) would fall within the enhanced tier with additional procedural requirements in recognition of the potentially higher impact of a successful terrorist attack.
+The Act establishes a tiered approach, linked to the number of individuals reasonably expected to be present on the premises at the same time.
+Smaller premises (200-799 individuals) fall within the standard tier and will be required to put in place simple procedures to reduce the risk of physical harm to individuals who may be present.
+Larger premises and events (800 individuals plus) fall within the enhanced tier, with additional procedural requirements in recognition of the potentially higher impact of a successful terrorist attack.